JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 NS: and it  vanished

-DS: IT SEEMS TO PAINT IN MULTIPLY

-DS: sorry

-DS: i had to go over several times
+DS: it seems to paint in multiply. i had to go over several times

 JR: ah blending mode